jharwell/libra/docs/index.rst

   and running tests, etc. Using ``make check``, ``make format``, or ``make tests``, or other simple cmdline syntax.

-This documentation has two parts:
+This documentation has two parts: How to use LIBRA and software development guides, each detailed below.

 .. toctree::
    :maxdepth: 2
-   :caption: How To Use LIBRA:
+   :caption: How To Use LIBRA

    usage/quickstart.rst
    usage/requirements.rst